 All information you provide is strictly confidential.

-Dispatch and return-by dates are subject to change due to national holidays and weekends.
+Dispatch and return-by dates are a guide.
+They are subject to change due to national holidays and weekends.

 Why you have received this survey